 Ended the meal on a cold sweet note with ice-cream.
 These were nice, creamy and well balanced.

-Will I be coming back?
-Nah.
-But then again, taste buds always differ and many people (and locals – it might just be my Malaysian tastebuds) have vouched for the experience + food, so maybe you will have a better dining experience.
+I’m really not sure if we just came at a bad time, but we weren’t impressed.
+For the price @ PHP1500++, I was expecting better.
+However, that being said, taste buds always differ and many people (and locals – it might just be my Malaysian tastebuds) have vouched for the experience + food, so maybe you will have a better dining experience.

 NIU BY VIKINGS